Ranjitha75388/projects/Terraform/README .md

 Subnets are smaller networks within your VPC, each with its own IP range and region.
 They help organize resources and control access.
 #### How do they work?

 - Each subnet has a specific IP range (e.g., 10.0.1.0/24) and is tied to a region (e.g., us-central1).
 - Resources in a subnet can communicate with each other directly.

 #### Types:

-- Public Subnet: Resources can have external IPs and be accessed from the internet.
+- **Public Subnet**: Resources can have external IPs and be accessed from the internet.
-- Private Subnet: Resources have no external IPs and can only communicate internally or via NAT.
+- **Private Subnet**: Resources have no external IPs and can only communicate internally or via NAT.

 ### Steps to Create in Console: